-Research the Net Price Of School
+Research the Net Price of School

-The sticker price for graduate schools can be intimidating, but many students pay far less than the published figure, thanks to scholarships and financial aid.
+The sticker price for graduate school can be intimidating, but many students pay far less than the published figure, thanks to scholarships and financial aid.
 Talk to the school's admissions department to get a more realistic sense of what graduate school will cost you.

 After You Apply To Graduate School: